oracle/node-oracledb/doc/src/user_guide/introduction.rst

 The node-oracledb feature highlights are:

-- Easy installation from `npm <https://www.npmjs.com/package/oracledb>`__
+- Easy installation from `npm <https://www.npmjs.com/package/oracledb>`__ and other repositories
 - Support for multiple Node.js later, and for multiple Oracle Database versions
 - Execution of SQL and PL/SQL statements, and access to :ref:`SODA <sodaoverview>` document-style access APIs.
-- Extensive Oracle data type support, including JSON, CLOB, and BLOB, and binding of data types including Oracle Database objects and collections
+- Extensive Oracle data type support, including JSON, VECTOR, large objects (``CLOB`` and ``BLOB``) and binding of data types including Oracle Database objects and collections
 - Connection management, including connection pooling
 - Oracle Database High Availability features
 - Full use of Oracle Network Service infrastructure, including encrypted